 Aside from physiological factors, children also spend more time in shared spaces where they can contract infections.

 Places like nursery schools, daycares, and camps are linked to a higher risk of ear infections.

 Of course, these are all places that children frequent.

 What Do Ear Infections Have To Do With Speech Therapy?

-An integral part of speech development is the ability to hear one’s surroundings.
+An integral part of speech development is your child’s ability to hear their surroundings.

 The first three years of a child’s life are where they lay the foundation for their speech.